 Let’s Talk SEX!

-As a licensed marriage and family therapist and certified sex educator, I get a lot of questions about being a sex therapist and how it manifests in my private practice.
+As a licensed marriage and family therapist and sex therapist, I get a lot of questions about being a sex therapist and how it manifests in my private practice.
 I see clients who are struggling to make sense of their sexuality and the world around them.
 Because let’s face it, we don’t live in a world that is accepting of anything different in the bedroom.

 A sex therapist is someone who provides systemic and contextual psychotherapy services to individuals, couples, families, or groups of people who are suffering from psychological, medical, or social issues of sexuality; including the diagnosis and treatment of these conditions within the scope of their practice (more info here).
 Some topics range from erectile dysfunction, lack of desire/interest, and premature ejaculation to sexual trauma.
 And these are just a few of the topics a Sex Therapist deals with!
 Please note that a certified and ethical sex therapist will never ask to have sex with you or to watch you partake in the act.
 If you know of this happening please contact your governing licensing board (AAMFT).